 Tepper evokes wonder at her inventiveness.
 Explain a point in one of her plots to a friend and watch your friend disbelieve you, wrote one reviewer.
 And she could have fun.
 In Six Moon Dance, she played with a fantasy world where women were expected to take consorts after a certain number of years of marriage – it was right there in the wedding contract.
 But Tepper’s writing was just as disturbing as it was imaginative.
 She holds up a mirror that shows us where we are headed if we don’t mend our ways.
 We can use contraception in real life, right now, Tepper warns us, or expect her fictional plagues to be visited on our future.

 No hero is complete without clay feet, and Tepper can be complicated for modern readers.
 Sometimes it is her biases more than her predictions that make me squirm.
-The Gateway to Women’s Country contains a cringe-worthy passage where researchers discover a “cure” for the “gay gene.”
+The Gate to Women’s Country contains a cringe-worthy passage where researchers discover a “cure” for the “gay gene.”
 Besides its overt homophobia, this just doesn’t make sense.
 A writer concerned with overpopulation should welcome a human trait that separates sexuality and reproduction.
 Tepper worried that human biases prevent us from seeing what is best, but she herself was not immune.